 Ilona Drew is a student of the Master in Public Policy program at the Carsey School of Public Policy, focusing on Strategy and Communication.
 She completed her undergraduate degree at the University of New Hampshire, Peter T. Paul College of Business and Economics with a B.S. in Business Management.
 Ilona competed in the Social Venture Innovation Challenge in Fall 2014, winning a Judge's Special Prize in the Community Track, and is currently a Graduate Research Fellow with the Center for Social Innovation and Enterprise (CSIE).
 Her work with CSIE is focused on the Social Sector Franchising Initiative, helping to compile Living Case Studies of social enterprises employing the franchising methodology to scale their operations in Africa.
 She will be interning this summer with Pax World Management in Portsmouth, NH, which is a sustainable and socially responsible investment firm.
 She is excited to assist with conducting research and analysis on environmental, social, and governance issues to support their sustainable investment activities.
 After graduation, Ilona plans to put her knowledge to work at the nexus of business and public policy to help social ventures improve their efficiency and effectiveness.

-Alex Duffy is a rising senior, majoring in Environmental Resource Economics and considering a dual major in Sustainability.
+Alex Duffy is a rising senior, dual majoring in Environmental and Resource Economics and Sustainability.
 He also competes on the Rugby team here at UNH.
 Alex wants to use his economics knowledge to help better manage natural resources and mitigate climate change.
 This summer Alex will be interning with Coca-Cola of Northern New England, a state-of-the-art production center in Londonderry, NH.
 He will be mapping out the center’s water use in the bottling process and will work to find ways to reduce the amount of water used and the overall impact on the environment.
 Alex is excited to work for a successful company that is proactively trying to reduce its footprint on the environment.

 Brian Ellis is a rising senior, majoring in Finance and Marketing with a minor in Environmental Horticulture.
 He is the current Business Manager for the Student Committee on Popular Entertainment (SCOPE) and an active UNH Cycling team member.
 This summer, Brian will be interning with the Northern Forest Center, an innovative non-profit that builds community and economic vitality while fostering sound forest stewardship across the Northern Forest of Maine, New Hampshire, Vermont and New York.
 Brian is excited to work at the Northern Forest Center’s Concord location where he will assist in advancing their digital marketing and social media platforms to benefit the Center’s programs.
 He hopes to learn how organizations grow sustainably so he can set sensible career goals.